 This year, Toast will once again hit the road and attend these restaurant trade shows, food shows, and restaurant events across the United States.

-In anticipation of this, I have compiled the top 11 restaurant shows in 2018 that I am most excited about (and that you should be excited about, too).
+In anticipation of this, I have compiled the top 11 restaurant shows in 2018 that I am most excited about (plus a new event from Toast).
 If you'll be attending any of these events, let us know in the comments below, and make sure to come by the Toast Booth to say hi!

 1) Mid-America Food Expo